Chapter 1: CyberFun

 Larry responds with a sad, “OK.”

-At the front counter Kyle finds his part-timers have arrived and two are now covering that area while a third is working the game rooms selling tokens.
-Satisfied both the areas are covered Kyle makes a quick tour of the rest of the building, advising his different employees he and KK are in the café and may be leaving early.
+At the front counter Kyle finds his part-timers have arrived, and two are now covering that area while a third is working the game rooms selling tokens.
+Satisfied both the areas are covered Kyle makes a quick tour of the rest of the building while advising his different employees he and KK are in the café, and they may be leaving early.
 He also reminds everyone Ryan should arrive within the next hour.

-Once the tour is over Kyle joins KK, Nadia and Larry around a table in the coffee shop.
+Once the tour is over Kyle joins KK, Nadia, and Larry around a table in the coffee shop.
 As soon as he sits down one of the waitresses brings him another latté.
 While he sips his drink Kyle has his first real view of Nadia.
-In his biased opinion she's beautiful enough to give KK real competition as to who's the prettiest female on campus.
-She's roughly five nine and her figure looks well proportioned.
-It's obvious she works out on a regular basis.
+In his biased opinion she’s beautiful enough to give KK real competition as to who’s the prettiest female on campus.
+She’s roughly five nine, and her figure looks well proportioned.
+It’s obvious she works out on a regular basis.
 Her blond hair is almost white, but with streaks of gold, yellow, and brown.
-It's styled in the just loved look made famous years ago by a poster of a middle level actress.
-Kyle begins to wonder if Larry has brain as well as back injuries.
+It’s styled in the ‘just loved look’ made famous years ago by a poster of a middle level actress.
+Kyle begins to wonder if Larry has brain injuries as well as his back injuries.